What is a mortgage prisoner and how do you break free?

 - Your current mortgage lender – your first call should always be to your current mortgage lender.
-If your current lender is inactive, they are likely to be limited in the support they can offer, but those with an active lender may be eligible for support.
+If your current lender is inactive, they are likely to be limited in the support they can offer.
+However, those with an active lender may be eligible for support.

-- Independent financial adviser/mortgage broker – an independent financial adviser or mortgage broker should have ‘whole of market’ knowledge and therefore be able to advise you whether there may be other mortgage products that you could switch to.
-For example, a lender that uses manual underwriting is usually more flexible and able to consider different circumstances than one that uses automated underwriting.
+- Independent financial adviser/mortgage broker – an independent financial adviser or mortgage broker should have ‘whole of market’ knowledge.
+This means they can advise you whether there may be other mortgage products that you could switch to.
+For example, lenders that use manual underwriting may be more flexible than those that use automated underwriting.

-- Citizens Advice – Citizens Advice can offer support to people in a wide range of circumstances, including those facing financial difficulty because of their mortgage.
+- Citizens Advice – Citizens Advice can offer support to people in a wide range of circumstances.
+This includes those facing financial difficulty because of their mortgage.

-- Debt charities – debt charities such as StepChange, National Debtline and CAP UK can help you to manage your finances and improve your chances of being able to switch to a different mortgage product in the future.
+- Debt charities – debt charities such as StepChange, National Debtline and CAP UK can help you to manage your finances.
+This can improve your chances of being able to switch to a different mortgage product in the future.

 Mortgage prisoners’ compensation